-AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with a number of simple, highly interconnected processing elements which is inspired by human biological brain structure for simulating human brain working & processing data (Information) models“.
+AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with a number of simple, highly interconnected processing elements which is inspired by human brain structure for simulating human brain working & processing data (Information) models“.
 Or simply “a mathematical mesh”, point to note, it’s way different than traditional computer program though.

 Artificial Neural Networks (ANN) – Building Blocks

 In 1943 Warren S. McCulloch and Walter Pitts came out with a highly simplified model of a neuron in their paper and made an important contribution to the development of artificial neural networks.
 ANNs consist of several parameters, hyper-parameters, and layers.
 Parameters and hyper-parameters help to drive output from the neural network model.
 Weights, a number of epochs, biases, batch size and learning rates are few examples of parameters.
 Neural nets consist of 3 layers.
 These nodes process information:

 - Input Layers: The entry point to the neural network, this entry point or layer takes input data as numbers, texts, audio, videos and image as pixels, etc.

 - Hidden Layers: The next layer or input taken from the output of the input layer.
 This layer is responsible for number crunching i.e. mathematical operation, paying attention to detect patterns data which human eye cant see and extractor of feature, etc. There can be a minimum of one and many multiple hidden layers.

 - Output Layer: Takes input from the hidden layer to generate the desired output.

 Artificial neural networks have a very important role in building deep learning models.
 Like the human brain, ANN gets formed of the neuron to process information.
 ANNs have excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
 The neural networks are now part of research subjects like Neuro-informatics (a research field concerned with the organization of neuroscience data by the application of computational models and analytical tools).

 Artificial Neural Networks (ANN) – Answer to Many Questions